kabirbaidhya/keycode-js/README.md

 | Quote          | KEY_QUOTE                 | 222      |
 | Meta           | KEY_META                  | 224      |

+## Contributing
+All kinds of contributions are welcome.
+Please feel free to propose PRs, report issues and suggestions to improve.

 ## License
 This package is licensed under the [MIT License](LICENSE).